© Paul Wilson for Auckland Therapy Blog, 8 April 2019

 Is pornography addictive? (part 2)

-But a physiological perspectives is not the only ways to look at problem of addiction.
+But a physiological perspective is not the only ways to look at problem of addiction.
 Many addiction researchers and therapists approach addiction more from a psychological or behavioural perspective.

 A behavioural addiction is when someone engages in a temporarily psychologically rewarding behaviour repeatedly (and often compulsively), even though the behaviour causes subsequent harm to either themselves or others.
 Some examples of possible behavioural addictions are gambling, shoplifting, shopping, hoarding, etc. that is negatively affecting someone’s relationships, employment or causing legal issues.